facebook/react/docs/docs/reference-react.md

 }
 ```

 `React.Component` is the base class for React components when they are defined using ES6 classes.
-See the [React.Component API Reference](/react/docs/reference-react-component.html) for a list of methods are provided by the base `React.Component` class.
+See the [React.Component API Reference](/react/docs/reference-react-component.html) for a list of methods related to the base `React.Component` class.

 ### `createClass()`